Herbert Austin, 1st Baron Austin: Motor cars

 Frederick Wolseley wound up the Sydney-registered company in 1889 and transferred ownership of the business to a new company registered in London but all operations remained in Australia.
 Difficulties with suppliers persuaded the Wolseley board to move assembly to England in 1893.
 Frederick Wolseley and Herbert Austin left John Howard in charge of the Australian operation and returned to England in November 1893.
 Austin set up a factory in Broad Street, Birmingham.
 Fredrick Wolseley resigned from the company in 1894.
 The Broad Street factory was not large enough, so Austin bought a bigger premises in Aston, Birmingham.
-Shearing machinery sales were highly seasonal, during slack periods in the year, they built bicycles.
+Shearing machinery sales were highly seasonal, thus during slack periods in the year they built bicycles.

 Looking for other products to even out the workload, Herbert Austin became interested in motor cars and built two different types of three-wheelers in his own time.
 A version of one of these was taken up by the Wolseley Sheep Shearing Machine Company and listed for sale in 1900, but the Wolseley board could see no profitable future for a motor industry.
 In 1901, Vickers bought Wolseley's car interests, taking Austin too, and naming the new business Wolseley Tool & Motor Company setting it up in Adderley Park, Birmingham.
 Herbert Austin retained his interest and ties with The Wolseley Sheep Shearing Machine Company.
 He was chairman of their board from 1911 to 1933, when he retired shortly before his death.

 In 1905, still under an unexpired five-year contract, Austin resigned from the Wolseley Tool & Motor Company, taking some of the senior staff with him.
 His brother Harry also joined him in this new venture, having worked with him at Wolseley in Birmingham.
 Austin raised capital of £37,000 (£4,369,468.69 adjusted for inflation in 2018) and embarked on a search for a factory that could accommodate his idea for a new car manufacturer.
 He took over an old print works, still outside Birmingham, in Longbridge, which was then in the County of Worcestershire; Longbridge did not become a suburb of Birmingham until 1911 when the city's boundaries were expanded.
 The Austin car works at Longbridge was later to become one of the greatest car manufacturers in the world (also see Longbridge plant).

 Austin was producing seventeen different models by 1908.
 During the First World War Austin produced munitions and built Austin Village in Turves Green for his workers.
 The car business was difficult after World War I; the Austin company was threatened with bankruptcy in 1921 and a receiver was appointed.
 The "Baby Austin" was launched in 1922 and offered for sale at £225 (£12,417.65 in 2018); putting it within the budget of customers who had never owned a car before.
 Its output reached 25,000 annually by 1925; the price was lowered each year.
 In 1931, the Austin 12/6 was introduced, followed by the Austin 12/4 in 1933.